 - discussing a client's requirements and drawing up plans

-- working on the design and production of electronic components such as integrated circuits, memory devices, resistors, connectors and printed circuit boards
+- working on the design, production and testing of electronic components such as integrated circuits, memory devices, resistors, connectors and printed circuit boards

-- working on the design and production of other electronic equipment such as scanners, timing devices, medical apparatus and robotic systems
+- working on the design, production and testing of other electronic equipment such as scanners, timing devices, medical apparatus and robotic systems

 - working on telecommunications equipment and systems, including television services, telephone systems, digital exchanges and networks, optical cables, aerials and satellites

 - working on the electronic control systems used in manufacturing industry, defence systems, ship and aircraft navigation or hospitals

 - providing electronics expertise in a wide range of other industries, including broadcasting, oil and gas, transport and all kinds of manufacturing

 - supervising the work of electronics technicians and craftspeople